Who built and operates the Mariner East system?

 What construction methods were used for the Mariner East pipeline system?

 There were two main construction methods used in the construction of the pipeline system.

 Most areas saw traditional, open-cut construction in which a right-of-way is cleared, graded and trenched.
 The pipe is laid out in sections alongside the trench, welded on-site, then lowered into the trench, filled back in with dirt and restored to its previous condition, wherever possible.
 Check out this video for typical construction: https://www.youtube.com/watch?v=Px5NpQGNKww&t=9s.

 Another technique is drilling, which can be a horizontal boring or a horizontal directional drill (HDD), generally used to cross roads or environmentally sensitive areas, such as wetlands.
 This type of drilling is less invasive to the environment and to property than the typical open-trench method.
 In essence, this process involves establishing an entry/exit point, then precisely drilling a new bore.

 New pipe is then pulled through the hole that was bored underground, up to 200 feet deep, depending on the area.
 In some cases, additional details need to be worked out with landowners, because a staging or laydown area is necessary in locations where we will insert and exit with the HDD.
 Any workspace disturbance will be restored.
 Check out this video for HDD: https://www.youtube.com/watch?v=phM21mVPLsA&t=10s.

-How do you choose a route for the pipeline?
-Will the Mariner East 2 pipeline use existing rights-of-way?
+How did you choose a route for the pipeline?

 Who is the primary contact for affected property owners?